andredovale/figmagic/readme.md

 ## Structure

 -   `bin` contains the project's MJS/JS files; `bin/functions` contains most of the functions
 -   `figma` will contain the extracted Figma JSON and various build-time JSON files
-- `tokens` will contain the token files (in .mjs format)
+-   `tokens` will contain the token files (in format)

 ## Want to add or rethink something in Figmagic?